 At birth, the shark is 3.3 to 4.6 ft [100 to 140 cm] in length.
 Males mature at about 9.8 ft [300 cm] in length, and females mature at about 9.8-11.5 ft [300-350 cm].
 Their maximum length can be greater than 15.1 ft [460 cm].

 These sharks frequent tropical and temperate seas, close inshore to open ocean.
 They range from the surface to over 1640.4 ft [500 m] deep, but mostly between the surface and 328.1 ft [100 m].

 World-wide, oceanic and coastal.

 Reproduction – Ovoviviparous, 2 to 4 pups per litter.

 Uses its tail to stun pelagic fishes on which it feeds.

 Highly vulnerable to oceanic fisheries and likely depleted.
-In 2016, all three species of Thresher sharks (bigeye, common, and pelagic thresher sharks) were placed on CITES Appendix II.
+In 2016, all three species of Thresher sharks (bigeye, common, and pelagic) were placed on CITES Appendix II.